Installing Nesta with RVM

 That's it, you're done.

-If your site isn't working locally and you can't work out what's gone wrong, please send an email to the mailing list (send a blank email in order to join).
+If your site isn't working locally and you can't work out what's gone wrong, feel free to ask for help at email@example.com.

 Failing that, have a look through the rest of the documentation.